Jane Austen wrote six super-romantic novels filled with swoonworthy guys, and yet somehow Mr. Darcy gets all the credit for being the

 Sense of humor is very important in any great love story, and Mr. Tilney is without a doubt the funniest of Jane Austen's leading men.
 From the moment Catherine meets him at a dance, he has her giggling with his hilarious guesses about what Catherine will write in her diary that evening, and his mock-serious commentary on the social etiquette of dancing.

-Jane Austen practically invented sarcasm, she's that good at it — and Henry Tilney is her most sarcastic character of all.
+invented sarcasm, she's that good at it — and Henry Tilney is her most sarcastic character of all.
 He makes fun of society in the same way that Austen does, so any Austenite is bound to adore him.
 "If it be true, as a celebrated writer has maintained, that no young lady can be justified in falling in love before the gentleman’s love is declared, it must be very improper that a young lady should dream of a gentleman before the gentleman is known to have dreamt of her."
 4 He's Forgiving

 He may say: